-Homework Assignment 5
+Homework Assignment 6

-Due: Tuesday, March 5, 2019
+Due on Tuesday, October 13, 2020

 The goal of this assignment is to explore the method of brute force attack on a cryptosystem to get a better feeling for what it can and cannot do.

 Both parts use the computer.
 The first part involves some C++ programming.
 The second part involves running some experiments on your code.
 You should start now in order to have sufficient time to finish the assignment by the deadline.
 Remember to cite your sources.